Sharp energy regularity and typicality results for H\"older solutions of incompressible Euler equations: Proof of the main Theorems

-Notice that with this choice, obviously both $\delta$ and $\rho$ depend on the parameters appearing in Proposition \ref{p:main}.
-In particular the energy profile depends on $a$, but this will not be a problem since we will bound $\|e\|_{\eta^*}$ independently of $a$. see also remark \ref{REM} for a more thorough explanation.
-Finally, we will use another parameter $\sigma > 0$ to measure the (small) distance between $u_\delta$ and the solution given by Proposition \ref{p:main}.
-We start with \eqref{e:v_q_0}.
+and we postpone the choice of $\delta$.\ Note that with this choice, obviously $\rho$ depend on the parameters appearing in Proposition \ref{p:main}.
+In particular the energy profile depends on $a$, but this will not be a problem since we will bound $\|e\|_{\eta^*}$ independently of $a$.
+See also Remark \ref{REM} for a more thorough explanation.\ We start with \eqref{e:v_q_0}.
 Using \eqref{mollest2} and the rescaling, we get